myronschippers/todo-list-react-tutorial/README_ARCHIVE.md

 }
 ```

-Let's check our browser again to make sure there are no error and that our styles are showing up correctly for out new header content.
+Let's check our browser again to make sure there are no errors and that our styles are showing up correctly for our new header content.
 It should look something like this.

 [Code Sample](https://github.com/myronschippers/todo-list-app/tree/feature-phase-1-2)
 <img alt="Application after completing Phase 1.2" src="images/phase1.2-complete.png" />